Toward hybrid quantum simulations with qubits and qumodes on trapped-ion platforms: Toward hybrid quantum simulations

 In this section, we are going to study real-time evolution of the JCH model.
 We employ a first-order Trotter decomposition~\cite{Boghosian:1996qd, Lloyd1996UniversalQS,Childs_2018} where the Hamiltonian in Eq.~(\ref{eq:JCH1}) is written as

 where each term $\hat H_j$ can be written in terms of qubit, qumode or hybrid operators.
 Using a first-order Trotter decomposition, the unitary time evolution operator can be written as

 By evolving in terms of $K$ small time steps with $\Delta t=t/K$, we can closely approximate the time evolution operator $e^{-it\hat H}$.
 We leave a more quantitative assessment of the error bound for the trotterized time evolution involving hybrid gates for future work~\cite{Childs_2018,Kalajdzievski_2018,Crane:2024tlj}.
 The different contributions to the trotterized time evolution operator in Eq.~(\ref{eq:U1}) can be expressed in terms of qumode rotation gates ${\rm R}(\theta)$, qubit rotation gates ${\rm R}_z(\theta)$, see Eq.~(\ref{eq:numberoperators}).
 In addition, we need the two-qumode beam splitter $\text{BS}(z)$, and the red sideband gate $\text{RSB}(z)$, which is a hybrid operation.
 All relevant gate operations can be found in table~\ref{tab:gates}.
 In Fig.~\ref{fig:trotter-step}, we show an illustration of the circuit for a single Trotter step for the two-site JCH model.
 The relevant parameters of the gates can be read off from Eq.~(\ref{eq:JCH1}).
-For example, in order to simulate a single Trotter step associated with a single term of the second line in Eq.~(\ref{eq:JCH1}), we choose the parameters $z=\theta e^{i\phi}$ of the beam splitter gate as $\theta=\kappa\Delta t$, $\phi=5\pi/2$.
+For example, in order to simulate a single Trotter step, a single term of the second line in Eq.~(\ref{eq:JCH1}), $\kappa (\hat a_{n+1}^{\dagger} \hat a_n+\hat a_n^{\dagger} \hat a_{n+1})$, is implemented by a beam splitter gate with parameter $z_3=\theta e^{i\phi}$, where $\theta=\kappa\Delta t$ and $\phi=\pi/2$.
+Similarly, the remaining terms in Eq.~(\ref{eq:JCH1}) are each implemented by the other gates depicted in Fig.~\ref{fig:trotter-step}.
+We note that for the model considered here, the different factors in the trotterized time evolution in Eq.~(\ref{eq:U1}) map directly to gates discussed in the previous section.
+However, more general hybrid gates involving Pauli strings and polynomials of the quadrature operators can be constructed from the gates listed in table~\ref{tab:gates}.
+See Ref.~\cite{Liu:2024mbr} for more details.
+These derived gates are relevant for more general models or gauge theories with fermions.